-- All books, food, writing implements, paper, backpacks, phones, and any recording capable devices will be left in the hallway.
+- All books, food, writing implements, paper, backpacks, phones and any recording capable devices will be left in the hallway.
 No recording capable devices may enter the classroom. - For a scheduled review at any point during the academic day, each individual student will be responsible for moving all personal belongings out of the room, even if you will not personally be attending the review.
-Drinks may be allowed at the discretion of the course director. - Each student will check into the exam review by obtaining their personal answer sheet from a faculty member and will not be allowed to leave the exam review at any point prior to the completion of the review.
+Drinks may be allowed at the discretion of the Course Director.

+- Each student will check into the exam review by obtaining their personal answer sheet from a faculty member and will not be allowed to leave the exam review at any point prior to the completion of the review.
 Check out will be by returning the personal answer sheet to a faculty member.
-All answer sheets should be accounted for at the end of the review. - The only access to paper you will have is your individual test answer sheet.
-No marks may be made on the sheet. - The review will serve as an opportunity to initially view the questions and answers to gauge your thought process regarding how you answered each question.
+All answer sheets should be accounted for at the end of the review. - The only access to paper you will have is your individual test answer sheet and no marks may be made on the sheet. - The review will serve as an opportunity to initially view the questions and answers in order to gauge your thought process regarding how you answered each question.
 Additional concept discussion by a faculty member, to aid the understanding of a particular subject, may occur.
-New material will not be introduced during exam reviewsessions. - Inquiry regarding a test item or a request for additional discussion must follow the following algorithm: - o Step 1.
-Consult your notes. - o Step 2.
-Consult your book and/or assigned readings. - o Step 3.
-If a lack of clarity or questions remains, wait a minimum of 24 hours from the conclusion of the exam review, then email the course director(s) to schedule an inperson discussion regarding any questions or concerns regarding the material.
-Emails must be sent no later than 5 business days following the 24-hour period after the exam review.
-Except in rare circumstances, this process should occur in the timeframe of 1-7 days following the review session. - Inquiry and discussion outcome will be at the discretion of the course director.

-- Professional behavior is always expected during the review session, email communication, and during any post-review discussions.
-Any deviation from this standard may result in dismissal of the student from the review/meeting and a written letter of counseling in the student record. - Attendance at the scheduled review session: - o Is highly recommended for students attaining a score less than or equal to 80%. - o Those scoring less than 70% MUST attend the examination review sessions AND participate in the Learning Improvement Process (LIP) described in the student handbook.
-Failure to attend the expected review sessions will be viewed as insufficient student engagement in the educational process, may result in a professionalism discussion, and may be considered in deliberations by the academic progress committee (should this be necessary).
+New material will not be introduced during exam review sessions. - Inquiry regarding a test item or a request for additional discussion must follow the following algorithm: - Step 1.
+Consult your notes. - Step 2.
+Consult your book and/or assigned readings. - Step 3.
+If a lack of clarity or questions remains, wait a minimum of 24 hours from the conclusion of the exam review, then email the Course Director(s) to schedule an in- person discussion regarding any questions or concerns regarding the material.
+Emails must be sent no later than 5 business days following the 24 hour period after the exam review.
+Except in rare circumstances, this process should occur in the timeframe of 1-7 days following the review session. - Inquiry and discussion outcome will be at the discretion of the Course Director. - Professional behavior is expected at all times during the review session, email communication, and during any post review discussions.
+Any deviation from this standard may result in dismissal of the student from the review/meeting and a written letter of counseling in the student record. - Attendance at the scheduled review session - Is highly recommended for students attaining a score less than or equal to 80%. - Those scoring less than 70% MUST attend the examination review sessions AND participate in the Learning Improvement Process (LIP) described in the Student Handbook.
+Failure to attend the expected review sessions will be viewed as insufficient student engagement in the educational process and may result in a professionalism discussion and may be considered in deliberations by the academic progress committee, should this be necessary.

-HISTOTECHNOLOGY PROGRAM CORE COMPETENCIES
+PATHA PROGRAM CORE COMPETENCIES

-Upon completion of the Histotechnology Program, students will be able to perform the following tasks and functions at the level of a graduate Histotechnologist:
+Upon completion of the Pathologists' Assistant Program students will be able to perform the following tasks and functions at the level of a graduate Pathologists' Assistant: